 Organic, Sun Dried Golden Berries, also named Incan Berries or Cape Gooseberries.
-Once cultivated in the Incan Empire, these vine-ripened berries are deliciously sweet with a tangy pineapple-like flavor.
+Once cultivated in the Incan Empire, these vine-ripened berries are delicious with a tart like zing..
 Dried golden berries have a dark orange color and are similar but larger in appearance to the traditional raisin, with wrinkled translucent skin.

 Eat Golden Berries straight out of the bag, or try them in a raw recipe or smoothie.
 When you're looking for that post-dinner or movie snack, these will fill the space.
 A little go a long way.
 And they need no refrigeration.
 Traditionally golden berries have been used to help ailments including, asthma, edema, optic nerve disorders, throat afflictions, intestinal parasites, and amoebic dysentery.